valekimi/final-project/READMEproject.md

 ### Task.vue:

 In this component user will be able to manage the tasks.
-The component is divided in 2 parts: Create tasks / Existing tasks
+The component is divided in 2 parts: Create tasks / Task List

 Create Task:
 Imported REF to create reactive variables.